medsadi/student-registry/README.md

-CI/CD with GitHub Actions and Docker
+CI/CD with GitHub Actions and Docker.